loureiro-lucas/project-to-do-list/README.md

   - 11 - Add a button to clear completed items.

   `Bonus Requirements:`
-  - 12 - Add a button that saves the contents of the list in local storage.
+  - 12 - Add a button that saves the contents of the list in localStorage.
 If you close and reopen the page, the list should remain as it was.
   - 13 - Add two buttons that allow user to move list items up and down.
   - 14 - Add a button remove selected item.